TudorPetre08/Simple-Game1/README.md

 # Simple-Game1
 Simple game in kaboom.js
-Go to https://replit.com/@TudorPetre08/Simple-Game-in-kaboomjs to play or run from github download.
+Go to https://replit.com/@TudorPetre08/Simple-Game-in-kaboomjs to play or import into replit to play and edit it replit.

 # Controls: